DIY Garden

 Plain, striped or spotted, long and thin, thick and round or flat like a coin – Mother nature has worked a lot, giving a unique shape to every river rock or pebble.
-She also checks its strength: the raging waves of the sea or the river floods once ripped angular stones and polished them as the best jeweler in the world did with gems.
+She also checks its strength: the raging waves of the sea or the river floods once ripped angular stones and polished them, as the best jeweler in the world did with gems.
 Only after a long and careful workmanship for a perfectly smooth surface, they appear on the river or sea shore.
 Only the most resistant stones,”the wrestlers”, are worthy of the test!
 Indeed, durability, patience and variety make natural stones an ideal material for creating stunning pebble mosaic compositions for your patio or pathway.

 Stones in different colors, sizes and shapes – an excellent foundation for creative outdoor projects.
 What is pebble mosaic?
 Pebbles arranged in different patterns and set in mortar.
 Even if the natural stones are identical in color and size, it looks like a work of art.
 The process of laying the mosaic itself is very fun, but it requires patience, imagination and time.
 That doesn’t scare you?
 Then do it!
 The potential applications of pebble mosaic are amazingly diverse: stepping stones, pathways, patios, walls, steps, ponds, fountains are just some of them.

 We recommend practicing on a small project like a stepping stone to get used to the technique before undertaking more ambitious projects like a walkway or a patio.
-Big projects regire a lot of pebbles and mortar, as well.
+Big projects require a lot of pebbles and mortar, as well.

-How to lay a garden pebble mosaic
+How to make a pebble mosaic walkway for your garden

 Once the edging is in place, spread the crushed gravel over the bottom of the hole and tamp it down by stomping with your feet until it’s firm.